Mask-Associated Dry Eye (MADE) in University of Mostar Students

 humans, masks, dry eye syndrome, studentsAbstract

-Background: The aim of this study was to examine frequency of mask associated dry eye in students of University of Mostar and to compare incidence among students of different study programs.
+Background: The aim of this research was to examine the frequency of mask-associated dry eye in students from the University of Mostar and to compare the incidence among students in different study programs.

-Methods: The study included 56 participants, the first group was comprised of 31 biomedical students, and the second group was comprised of 25 students from other studies.
-The participants were given a modified Ocular Surface Disease Index (OSDI) questionnaire, and were subjected to Schirmer and tear break up time (TBUT) tests for objective assessment of dry eye.
+Methods: The study included 56 participants.
+The first group comprised 31 biomedical students, and the second was composed of 25 students from other fields.
+The participants were given a modified Ocular Surface Disease Index (OSDI) questionnaire, and were subjected to Schirmer and tear break-up time (TBUT) tests for an objective assessment of dry eye.

-Principal conclusion: Participants who wore masks for longer hours had more objectively defined dry eye demonstrated by Schirmer and TBUT test.
-The study had shown that biomedical students didn't wear face masks longer than average, or at least not long enough for significant difference.
+Principal conclusion: Participants who wore masks for longer hours had more objectively defined dry eye demonstrated by the Schirmer and TBUT tests.
+The study showed that biomedical students did not wear facemasks longer than average, or at least not long enough to indicate a significant difference.